Stylometry: Current research

 Modern stylometry uses computers for statistical analysis, and artificial intelligence and access to the growing corpus of texts available via the Internet.
 Software systems such as Signature (freeware produced by Peter Millican of Oxford University), JGAAP (the Java Graphical Authorship Attribution Program—freeware produced by Dr Patrick Juola of Duquesne University), stylo (an open-source R package for a variety of stylometric analyses, including authorship attribution, developed by Maciej Eder, Jan Rybicki and Mike Kestemont) and Stylene for Dutch (online freeware by Prof Walter Daelemans of University of Antwerp and Dr Véronique Hoste of University of Ghent) make its use increasingly practicable, even for the non-expert.

 Academic venues and events

 Stylometric methods are used for several academic topics, as an application of linguistics, lexicography, or literary study, in conjunction with natural language processing and machine learning, and applied to plagiarism detection, authorship analysis, or information retrieval.

 Forensic linguistics

-The International Association of Forensic Linguists (IAFL) organises the Biennial Conference of the International Association of Forensic Linguists (13th edition in 2016 in Porto) and publishes The International Journal of Speech, Language and the Law with forensic stylistics as one of its central topics.
+The International Association of Forensic Linguists (IAFL) organizes the Biennial Conference of the International Association of Forensic Linguists (13th edition in 2016 in Porto) and publishes The International Journal of Speech, Language and the Law with forensic stylistics as one of its central topics.

+ACL

+The Association for Computational Linguistics (ACL) organizes several conferences which feature computational stylometry methods, including the Conference on Empirical Methods in Natural Language Processing (EMNLP) and the Annual Meeting of the Association for Computational Linguistics.